 - Through you: God asks Peter to do something he thought he'd never do in order to forward Jesus' cause.
 What might God be asking you to do that you never thought you'd do?
-Ask God to speak supernaturally so that there would be no mistake about what He wants you to do. - Through your six: As with Cornelius Jesus often speaks supernaturally to those who have yet to experience Jesus' goodness but are spiritually hungry.
-Pray that God would give supernatural visions to your six to prepare them for receiving all Jesus has for them. - Through our church: The church's assumed culture is often the biggest block to welcoming those who've never been part of a church.
-God shows Peter that what he considered essential elements of his faith were actually negotiable for the sake of reaching those in another culture.
-Pray that God would use our church to reach those outside of church culture in America and around the world.
+Ask God to speak to you in a way that leaves little room for misunderstanding. - Through your six: As with Cornelius Jesus often speaks supernaturally to those who have yet to experience Jesus' goodness but are spiritually hungry.
+Pray that God would give supernatural visions to your six to let them know that God sees them and has good things in store for them. - Through our church: God shows Peter that what he considered essential elements of his faith were actually negotiable for the sake of welcoming and blessing those in another culture.
+Pray that God would use open our eyes to ways we can change how we do things to include those outside of church culture in America and around the world.